MonetDB/MonetDBLite-Java/README.md

 ### Queries with result sets

-For queries with result sets, the method `QueryResultSet executeQuery(String query)` sends a query to the server, and retrieves the results immediately in a `QueryResultSet` instance.
+For queries with result sets, the method `QueryResultSet executeQuery(String query)` sends a query to the server, and retrieves results immediately in a `QueryResultSet` instance.

 The result set metadata can be retrieved with the `int getNumberOfRows()`, `int getNumberOfColumns()`, `void getColumnNames(String[] input)` and `void getColumnTypes(String[] input)` methods.

 There are several ways to retrieve the results from a query.
-The `T get#TYPE#ByColumnIndexAndRow(int column, int row)` and `T get#TYPE#ByColumnNameAndRow(String columnName, int row)` family methods retrieve a single value from the result set.
+The `T get#TYPE#ByColumnIndexAndRow(int column, int row)` and `T get#TYPE#ByColumnNameAndRow(String columnName, int row)` family of methods retrieve a single value from the result set.
 The `column` and `row` indexes for these methods and the remaining ones start from 1, alike in JDBC.

-A column of values can be retrieved using the
+A column of values can be retrieved using
 `void get#TYPE#ColumnByIndex(int column, T[] input, int offset, int length)` and `void get#TYPE#ColumnByName(String name, T[] input, int offset, int length)` family of methods.
 Remember that the input array must be already initialized.
 If there is no desire to provide the `offset` and `length` parameters, the methods `void get#Type#ColumnByIndex(int column, T[] input)` and `get#Type#ColumnByName(String columnName, T[] input)` methods can be used instead.

-For the `NULL` values mappings of a column, the methods `void getColumnNullMappingsByIndex(int column, boolean[] input)` and`void getNullMappingByName(String columnName, boolean[] input)` can be used.
+For `NULL` values mappings of a column, the methods `void getColumnNullMappingsByIndex(int column, boolean[] input)` and`void getNullMappingByName(String columnName, boolean[] input)` can be used.

 ```java